tamagokun/arcade-cabinet/README.md

 Things that would be cool
 -------------

+* Re-build UI with Phaser for better performance
 * Add support for animated backgrounds
 * Add support for game previews/videos
 * Instructions at bottom of screen